oannab/UdaciRacerSimulator/README.md

 ## Starter Code

-We have supplied you with the following:
+Starter code was supplied with the following:

 1. An API.
 The API is provided in the form of a binary held in the bin folder.
 You never need to open the binary file, as there are no edits you can make to it.
 Your work will be 100% in the front end.